pjpscriv/ansicodes/README.md

-# ansicodes
-🎨ansi escape code generator to help make colorful command line tools

-i got tired of looking up ansi code tables when writing command line tools. i couldn't find an online ansi code generator, so i made one.
+# 🎨 ANSI Code Generator
+Fork of ANSI escape code generator for easy copy/pasting when working with terminals.

+Updated Gabe Banks' [ansicodes tool](https://github.com/Gbox4/ansicodes) to include an input text option and a output preview.

-site is live at https://ansi.gabebanks.net
+Site is live at https://pjpscriv.com/ansicodes

-here is a <a href='https://www.reddit.com/r/linux/comments/so61ne/i_made_a_tool_to_generate_ansi_escape_codes_so/'>recorded demo on reddit</a>.

-### donate

-servers ain't free. if you want to help keep the site online, anything helps: https://gabebanks.net/donate.html